Butler vs. UConn Predictions, College Basketball BetMGM Promo Codes, & Picks - January 5

 Butler Performance Insights

-- The Bulldogs average 82.2 points per game (46th in college basketball) while allowing 71.9 per contest (194th in college basketball).
-They have a +145 scoring differential overall and outscore opponents by 10.3 points per game.
+- The Bulldogs put up 82.2 points per game (46th in college basketball) while giving up 71.9 per contest (193rd in college basketball).
+They have a +145 scoring differential and outscore opponents by 10.3 points per game.

 - Butler wins the rebound battle by an average of 1.6 boards.
-It is recording 38.1 rebounds per game (119th in college basketball) compared to its opponents' 36.5 per contest.
+It records 38.1 rebounds per game (119th in college basketball) compared to its opponents' 36.5.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.